TobiasPSP/doneland_sources/Components/Microcontroller/ESP/ESP32/S2/S2 Mini/README.md

 | Speed | 240MHz |
 | Coprocessor | RISC-V ULP Coprocessor |

+> [!TIP]
+> The relatively new ESP32-S2FN4R2 chip integrates flash and psram into the S2 silicon.

 Due to its form factor, the *S2 Mini* does not expose *all available hardware pins*.
 With *27 GPIOs*, this board is most sufficient for most *DIY projects*.